 Comments will be approved before showing up.

-We were truly amazed by the creativity and imagination displayed in our Dive and Discover competition from the Diverse Divers issue!
+We were truly amazed by the imagination displayed in our Dive and Discover competition from the Diverse Divers issue!
 From exciting underwater adventures to unique sea creature creations, your entries showcased the wonders of the deep in such fun and vibrant ways.
-A huge thank you to ...
+A huge thank you to everyone who pa...